matthh9797/palmbloo/content/about/about-lulu.md

 summary: >
    Hi guys my name is Luana and I’m from North Italy.
 Since I can remember I wanted to explore the World.
 profile: >
-   I’m from North Italy and I am passionate about videography and photography ...
+   I’m from North Italy and enjoy capturing the perfect picture to share.
+Since I can remember I wanted to explore the World but it took me a few years to build up the courage.
+When I finished High School I lived a regular lifestyle.
 ---

 Hi guys my name is Luana and I’m from North Italy.
 Since I can remember I wanted to explore the World but it took me a few years to build up the courage.
-When I finished University I lived a regular lifestyle for a few years, working and spending my money every summer on partying in countries like Spain and Greece.
+When I finished High School I lived a regular lifestyle for a few years, working and spending my money every summer on partying in countries like Spain and Greece.
 I felt like something was missing.

 In April 2016, I took my first leap into a World outside of my comfort zone.
 My first solo journey was to London and I had one main goal - to improve my English.
 At first, I was terrified of being alone in such a chaotic and busy city but slowly I adapted to being alone, growing more confident to meet new people and to find my way around.
 I remember thinking "this is the best feeling ever".

 After London I moved back to Italy but I started to feel like a bird in a cage.
-I felt the urge to do something new and the confidence to take a bigger step so I decided to fly to the other side of the World.
+I felt the urge to do something new and the confidence to take a bigger step so I decided to fly to the other side of the World

 ### 4 Years in Australia